hanx7/bank-application/README.md

 # Bank Application

 This is a simple bank application that allows you to manage customer balances with deposit and withdrawal functionalities.
-The application is built with Express.js for the backend, and MongoDB for the database.
+The application is built using Typescript with Express for the backend, and MongoDB for the database.

 ## Features